Rick Reynolds, LCSW

 A Participant's EMS Weekend Experience:

 From that moment on, up to the writing of this account, the events of the preceding months aren't very clear to me.
 I feel as if I am in this horrible nightmare of which there is no escape.
 I have simply been existing, trying to take my next breath, not entirely sure how I'll make it to the next moment.
 I have been unable to find words to accurately describe the sheer magnitude of devastation, betrayal, lies, deceit, disgust, hurt, anger, and rage.
-It's a devastation that not only affects us but our immediate family and friends as well.
-Frankly, I'm not sure how I've made it to the point of writing this manuscript.
+It's a devastation that not only affects us but also our immediate family and friends as well.
+Frankly, I'm not sure how I've made it to the point of writing this letter.
 The only things I can credit are the saving grace of God and the hope we found at EMS Weekend.
 Without these two things, I wouldn't have been able to survive the events and disclosure of the affair.
 I solely, by myself, am certain that I would never have survived.

-From D-Day (discovery day) #1 until we arrived at EMS Weekend, I was terrified, afraid, and confused.
+From D-Day #1 (discovery day) until we arrived at EMS Weekend, I was terrified, afraid, and confused.
 I wanted to run to my home state of Montana and disappear into the wilderness, never to be seen or heard from again.
 I wanted all the thoughts and images to be erased from my memory.
-I didn't want to talk about the affair, the lies, and the horrific feelings.
+I didn't want to talk about the affair, the lies, or the horrific feelings.
 I was tired and worn out from the grieving and the seemingly unending discussions, fights, arguments, anger, rage, name calling, confusion, AHHHHHHHH!!!!

 1. It had to be a program that was staffed by experts who had treated infidelity for at least 15 to 20 years.
 Without that experience and expertise, I wasn't willing to trust anyone.
-I needed someone who had seen almost everything, not someone who was going to use a 'one size fits all approach.'
+I needed someone who had seen almost everything, not someone who was going to use a one-size-fits-all approach.
 We had been hurt enough and didn't want any further hurt or confusion in our lives.

 I realized that in order to truly heal, I was going to have to walk that road; any detours would result in a dead end.
 I left knowing that it was okay and normal for me to have the feelings I was having, and that the timeline I was operating in was okay and not to be rushed.
 When I arrived, I was so confused as to why I was still experiencing so much pain.
 I felt it should have been over within a day or two of disclosure.
 Man was I naïve.
 I learned that it was okay to grieve and that I actually needed to.
 I left knowing that I wasn't crazy.
 I left knowing that we finally had a chance - that we could be even better than where we were before the affair.